Chris Graham, Jerry Carter talk UVA, Duke, ACC hoops: Podcast

 About Jerry Carter

 Jerry Carter covers sports for AFP.
-Jerry is a serial entrepreneur and innovator in the newspaper circulation industry who moonlighted as a sportswriter for several publications in Virginia.
+Jerry is an entrepreneur and innovator in the newspaper circulation industry who moonlighted as a sportswriter for several publications in Virginia.
 He has covered two ACC Tournaments for AFP, in 2014 and 2015.
-Jerry is a weekly co-host on the Street Knowledge podcast, providing commentary and analysis on women’s sports, West Coast sports and Duke basketball and football.